| Home

 This

-mythical battle between the new god and the old goddess was
+mythical battle between the new male god and the older female goddess

 Putting